E-mail MeLester A. Pines

-A Fellow in the American College of Trial Lawyers, Lester Pines is a respected civil and criminal litigator and appellate advocate who has appeared in courts throughout Wisconsin and litigated matters in numerous federal districts and appeals courts.
-He frequently argues cases before the Wisconsin Supreme Court and is known for his outstanding oral arguments.
+A Fellow of the American College of Trial Lawyers, he is a respected civil and criminal litigator and appellate advocate.
+In his over 40 years of practice, he has appeared in trial and appellate courts throughout Wisconsin, in numerous federal district courts, and before the federal 7th Circuit Court of Appeals.
+After a recent trial, one of Lester's clients wrote:

-His wide-ranging civil trial practice encompasses intellectual property disputes, constitutional and civil rights claims, employment, personal injury and commercial cases.
-He regularly defends doctors and lawyers who have been administratively accused of violating the rules governing their professions.
+His wide-ranging civil trial practice encompasses commercial claims, employment disputes, constitutional and civil rights matters, personal injury and intellectual property cases.
 His criminal defense work has involved many high profile cases, especially involving teachers, police officers and other public employees.
-He is counsel to Madison Teachers, Inc., which represents the employees of the Madison Metropolitan School District.
+He is counsel to Madison Teachers Inc., which represents the employees of the Madison Metropolitan School District.

 Areas of Practice